rickosborne/cascades/md/01-0-1-cruising-altitude.md

 She doesn't look well."
 I held up a finger to signal that I'd be right back, then walked to 18.

-The man in 18D had the purse open on his lap.
+The man in D had the purse open on his lap.
 It had the usual detritus I'd gotten used to seeing in my grandmother's purse: makeup cases, tissues, something in a royal purple leather that was probably the corner of a wallet.
-18D was struggling to open a dark orange prescription bottle.
+He was struggling to open a dark orange prescription bottle.
 I reached past him to put down the tray from the seat in front of her, placing the water into its divot.

 The pills in the bottle were huge, dry and chalky-looking things.